comaps/website/content/support/how-to-get-a-gps-signal-when-only-a-rough-location-is-detected/index.md

   order: 10
 ---

-If you’re getting a rough (not precise) location in OM, please try the following:
+If you’re getting a rough (not precise) location in CoMaps, please try the following:

 1. Check if fine/precise permissions are given to the app, and are enabled in the system settings.
 2. Go outdoors to get a good GPS signal.